Genesis 4:11 Meaning and Commentary

 “And now art thou cursed from the earth, which hath opened her mouth to receive thy brother’s blood from thy hand.”– Genesis 4:11 (KJV)

-“You are hereby banished from the ground, which has swallowed your brother’s blood.
-No longer will it yield good crops for you, no matter how hard you work!
+“You are banished from the ground, which has swallowed your brother’s blood.
+No longer will the ground yield good crops for you, no matter how hard you work!
 From now on you will be a homeless wanderer on the earth.”– Genesis 4:11 (NLT)

 “God said, ‘What have you done?
-The voice of your brother’s blood is calling to me from the ground.
-And now you are cursed, and from now on, you’ll be banished from the ground that has opened its mouth to receive your brother’s blood.”– Genesis 4:11 (MSG)
+The voice of your brother’s blood is screaming to me from the ground!
+Now what are you going to do?
+You are banished from the ground that swallowed your brother’s blood.
+No more farming; you will be homeless and a wanderer on Earth.’– Genesis 4:11 (MSG)

 What Does Genesis 4:11 Mean?